lliendo/Radar/docs/internals.rst

 Radar makes use of object oriented programming, every component is modeled using a class.
 Some few classes make use of mixins and all errors are handled through exceptions.
-Radar also makes heavy use of comprehension lists across the project.
+Radar also makes heavy use of list comprehensions across the project.

 If you take a fast look to the code you'll realize that almost every method